 High Peak is run by a small, dedicated team – at the heart of which is the Guild family.
 Our people are down-to-earth characters with a passion for hunting, hosting and making dreams come true.
-You won’t find any big-noting celebrity outfitters or self-proclaimed master hunters here!
+You won’t find any big-noting celebrity outfitters or self-proclaimed master guides here, but you will find genuine people 100% focused on showing you a great time.

 Here are the key individuals that will make your High Peak hunting experience one of the most rewarding you’ve ever had.